rabol/backblaze-b2/README.md

-# Cockpit Starter Kit
+# Cockpit Backblaze B2

-Scaffolding for a [Cockpit](https://cockpit-project.org/) module.
+This is a simple Backblaze b2 module module.

 # Development dependencies